Celesterenee7/arrays-looping-beep-boop-IP/README.md

 #### By Celeste Renee Morton
 ## Description
 This application will take a number from a user and return a range of numbers from 1 to the chosen number with the following exceptions:
-* Numbers divisible by 3 are replaced with "beep"
+* Numbers that contain a 1: all digits are replaced (all digits) with "Beep!"
-* Numbers divisible by 5 are replaced with "boop"
+* Numbers that contain a 2: all digits are replaced (all digits) with "Boop!"
-* Numbers divisible by 15 are replaced with "beepboop"
+* Numbers that contain a 3: all digits are replaced (all digits) with "I'm sorry, Dave.
+I'm afraid I can't do that."
+These exceptions are written from least to most important.
+The first exception should apply unless the second exception does, and the same with the second and third.
+So, for example, in your finished program, *The number 13 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
+*The number 21 should be replaced with "Boop".
+*The number 32 should be replaced with "I'm sorry, Dave.
+I'm afraid I can't do that."
 ## Specifications
 * It can count up to the provided number:
   * Example Input: 4
-  * Example Output: [1,2,beep,4]
+  * Example Output: [1,2,3,4]
-* It can display "beep" when any input number is divisible by 3
+* It can display "beep" when any input number contains a 1
-* It can display "boop" when any input number is divisible by 5
+* It can display "boop" when any input number contains a 2
-* It can display "beepboop" when any input number is divisible by 15
+* It can display "I'm sorry, Dave.
+I'm afraid I can't do that" when any input number contains a 3
-* It can display new results when a new number is added over and over again
 ## Setup/Installation Requirements
 * Clone this repository
 * Open in your preferred editor